The Irish Jaunting Car

-The Irish Jaunting Car is a folk song associated with the United Kingdom and Ireland.
-The words were reportedly written by the entertainer Valentine Vousden in the late 1850s, shortly after Queen Victoria's visit to Ireland, and events of the Crimean War.
-The original words to the song are widely debated and disputed.
+The Irish Jaunting Car is a mid-19th-century Irish folk song in a comic music‑hall style, about a Dublin jarvey and his horse‑drawn jaunting car.
+The lyrics were reportedly written by the entertainer Valentine Vousden in the late 1850s, shortly after Queen Victoria's visit to Ireland and during the Crimean War.
+Its tune was reused for other songs.